adambrgmn/wp-bundler/README.md

 ### PHP and Twig translations

 The bundler will also look for, and extract, translations from your projects `.php` and `.twig` files.
 It will find all of these files in you project, but ignoring the `vendor` and `node_modules` folders.
-This means that using this package means you are no longer need to use `wp-cli i18n make-pot/make-json` to extract and generate translations.
+This means that using this package means you no longer need to use `wp-cli i18n make-pot/make-json` to extract and generate translations.

 `.mo` files will also me compiled from all your `.po` files.